 What I'm Thinking About:

 My practice reaches for the intuited ‘something more’ that resists fixed representation.
-In creative ritual, I float and swim beyond the borders of knowledge in an effort to imagine the impossible, beyond the fallacy of the emancipated female body.
+In creative ritual, I float and swim beyond the borders of knowledge in an effort to imagine the impossible.
 Through installation and performance, private rituals are recreated as spiritual playgrounds for discovery.
 In these spaces, audiences might explore their responses and reactions to the formal presentation of the subverted social imaginary, where my stories and their stories, combine into something new.
 Something about redemption.
 Sometimes a talisman remains.

 Marten’s work has been exhibited nationally, most recently in her first New York City solo exhibition at Monica King Contemporary, and at art fairs, institutions and virtual exhibitions including Artpowher Contemporary, Zurich, Switzerland, Spring Break Art Fair, New York, NY, Foley Gallery, New York, NY; The Mint Museum, Charlotte, NC; the Bechtler Museum, Charlotte, NC; the Zuckerman Museum of Art, Kennesaw, GA; Ewing Gallery, University of Tennessee, Knoxville, GA; Anne Rudd Galyon and Irene Cullis Galleries at Greensboro College, Greensboro, NC, and Van Every/Smith Galleries at Davidson College, Davidson, NC, among others.
 She recently completed a residency at The McColl Center for Art + Innovation in Charlotte, NC.

 Remember when you wanted to be an artist and they told you couldn't be?